Next Class: Summer 2023

 Requirements and Application

 All Teen CPA applicants must be 14 to 18 years of age and must have completed eighth grade at the time of the class.
 Applicants should live or attend school in Irvine, or have ties to the City.
 Students may not have had any misdemeanor arrests within one year of applying, and must be free of any felony arrests.
 Students must also pass a background check including, Live Scan fingerprinting.
+Participants must attend all classes.
 Additionally, the following two waivers must be submitted:

 - Teen CPA Waiver for Personal Injury Release and Hold Harmless Agreement